-- Consider laboratory tests to exclude endocrinopathies in patients with an atypical age of onset or short stature.
+- Laboratory tests: to exclude endocrinopathies in patients with an atypical age of onset or short stature

-- Definition: Snapping hip syndrome is the snapping of the iliotibial band or gluteus maximus over the greater trochanter (external), or snapping of the iliopsoas tendon over the iliopectineal eminence (internal), typically seen in young athletes and dancers
+- Definition: : snapping of the iliotibial band or gluteus maximus over the greater trochanter (external), or snapping of the iliopsoas tendon over the iliopectineal eminence (internal), typically seen in young athletes and dancers

 - Clinical features